tollbit/node-sdk/README.md

 ## Tollbit Among the Ecosystem

-Tollbit is intentionally built to improve, not compete with the existing ecosystem.
-Tollbit is the closest layer to the web service.
-Other frameworks specify how agents interact and communicate with that layer.
+Tollbit is built to improve the existing ecosystem.
+We accomplish this by motivating service providers to globally onboard through a Tollbit subdomain, then other projects like MCP or Arcade dictate *how* you access those services.

-- **Model Context Protocol (MCP)**: All Tollbit services are MCP-compatible, making them plug-and-play with Anthropic's models.
-Tollbit is the "what", and MCP is the "how" for agents making requests on the web.
+- **Model Context Protocol (MCP)**: All services with a Tollbit subdomain are MCP-compatible, making them plug-and-play with Anthropic's models.
 - **OpenAPI**: Works alongside API specifications while adding agent-specific authentication and monetization
 - **AI Agent Frameworks**: Provides a consistent target for agent tools regardless of underlying architecture